 The owner of the vehicle being used in transporting students must file evidence with the Superintendent of personal liability insurance coverage on the vehicle in the amounts of $100,000 - $300,000 or more.

 The parents/guardians of students to be transported in this manner will be fully informed as to this means of transportation and will sign a statement to this effect.

+The driver and any non-student adult passenger will be subject to a satisfactory CORI and/or background check in accordance with Massachusetts General Laws and School Committee Policy.

-SOURCE: MASC
+SOURCE: MASC – Updated 2022